 Birds: Baltimore Oriole

 As a Baltimorean, born and bred, I have a soft spot for the bird that represents the state of Maryland and our home town baseball team.
-The Baltimore Oriole is an iconic image in the Monumental City for all kinds of reasons.
-For me it does not have to do with the threat of the Bullock’s Oriole taking over the gene pool for these beautiful birds.
-It has to do with the fact that this species and all orioles are in a class of birds, known as weavers.
+The Baltimore Oriole is an iconic image in Charm City for all kinds of reasons.
+For me it is about the living bird; it does not have to do with the threat of the Bullock’s Oriole taking over the gene pool of the family.
+It has to do with the fact that this species, and all orioles, are in a class of birds known as weavers: there in lies the story.

 Their carefully constructed nests, are woven together with grass, reeds, moss, thread, bark, and anything the female Oriole can find in the vicinity.
 The nests are usually 3 to 4 inches deep and 2 to 3 inches across.
 They build a larger bottom chamber that is 3 to 4 inches wide, where she will lay her eggs.
 The nest will get hardened with bird dung.
 It hangs delicately from newly leafing branches of trees that thrive in their breeding regions.
 Some people say the nests look like socks drying on a clothes line, as they sway to the winds that have them in near constant motion.